B.A. in Psychology

 Upon completion of Core Courses 1, 2, and 3, students can enroll in upper-level psychology major courses listed below.

-Take 2 Group A courses, 2 Group B courses, 2 Group C courses, plus 2 additional psychology courses (3000 level or greater).
+Take 2 Group A courses, 2 Group B courses, 2 Group C courses, plus 3 additional psychology courses

 The 6 courses listed below are individualized courses directed and sponsored by individual faculty members and require department approval.